-The events are located at depths of between 2 - 7 km.
-Uncertainties for these events are roughly 2 - 4 km East-West, 1 - 3 km North-South, and over 6 km in depth.
+The events are located at depths of between 2-7 km.
+Uncertainties for these events are roughly 2-4 km East-West, 1-3 km North-South, and over 6 km in depth.
 Hence, the apparent elongation of the cluster in an E-W direction may simply reflect the uncertainties in event locations.
-The TexNet catalog locations for these events were between 5 - 10 km to the east of our locations, placing them significantly further from the identified active HF wells.
+The TexNet catalog locations for these events were between 5-10 km to the east of our locations, placing them significantly further from the identified active HF wells.

-Three WWD wells are also present in the area (wells 41930466, 41931048, and 40530468), however the nearest of these (well 41930466) ceased injection in 2006, while well 40530468 ceased injection
+Three WWD wells are also present in the area (wells 41930466, 41931048, and 40530468), however the nearest of these (well 41930466) ceased injection in 2006, while well 40530468 ceased injection in 2018.
+WWD depths ranged from 1,000-2100 m.

-356 in 2018.

-- 357 Our full assessment of induced seismicity causation via the Verdon et al. (2019) framework is provided - in the Supplementary Materials.
-We find a very high likelihood that the 2023/24 San Augustine events - were induced by the HF operations in the four identified HF wells: the event locations directly coincide - with the position of the wells, and the sequence began and ended when hydraulic fracturing was ongoing in these wells.
-In contrast, the only active WWD is a significant distance from the events.
-As - described above, for long-term, ongoing WWD activities we might expect to see longer-duration - induced seismicity sequences if WWD were the primary driving factor. - 364
+Our full assessment of induced seismicity causation via the Verdon et al. (2019) framework is provided in the Supplementary Materials.
+We find a very high likelihood that the 2023/24 San Augustine events were induced by the HF operations in the four identified HF wells: the event locations directly coincide with the position of the wells, and the sequence began and ended when hydraulic fracturing was ongoing in these wells.
+In contrast, the only active WWD more than 16 km from the events.
+As described above, for long-term, ongoing WWD activities we might expect to see longer-duration induced seismicity sequences if WWD were the primary driving factor.

-365 4.4 Lake Nacogdoches Cluster
+4.4 Lake Nacogdoches cluster

-366 Two events were recorded towards the eastern edge of the Haynesville play, near to Lake 367 Nacogdoches.
-This included one of the largest events in the TexNet catalog for the Haynesville play, 368 with M_L 3.2.
+Two events were recorded towards the eastern edge of the Haynesville play, near to Lake Nacogdoches.
+This included one of the largest events in the TexNet catalog for the Haynesville play, with M_L 3.2, with the other event having a magnitude of M_L 2.8.
 The first event occurred in October 2019, and the second in December 2021.
-Both of 369 these events are identified in the TexNet catalog.
-Our template matching search did not identify any 370 additional events in this cluster, implying that the two recorded events are isolated instances, rather 371 than occurring within more populous sequences, as was the case for the other sequences discussed 372 above.
+Both of these events are identified in the TexNet catalog.
+Our template matching search did not identify any additional events in this cluster, implying that the two recorded events are isolated instances, rather than occurring within more populous sequences, as was the case for the other sequences discussed above.

-- 373 Figure 6 shows a map of the events.
+Figure 6 shows a map of the events.
 There are no HF wells in the vicinity of these events.
-However, 374 six WWD wells are nearby, the closest of which are within 8 km.
-Our full assessment of induced seismicity causation via the Verdon et al. (2019) framework is provided in the Supplementary 375 Materials.
-Our outcome is ambiguous for these events, with a low IAR score indicating that the events 376 377 could be induced or natural.
+However, six WWD wells are nearby, the closest of which are within 8 km.
+The deepest WWD reached 2,800 m, but most of the WWD wells target depths between 1,700-2,000 m.
+Our full assessment of induced seismicity causation via the Verdon et al. (2019) framework is provided in the Supplementary Materials.
+Our outcome is ambiguous for these events, with a low IAR score indicating that the events could be induced or natural.
 The events are sufficiently close to the WWD wells for them to be considered as a potential cause.
-However, the rate of seismicity within this cluster, consisting of only 378 379 two events over a period of more than two years, does not seem out of place for background rates of seismicity in the region (Frohlich and Davis, 2003).
-380 - 381
+However, the rate of seismicity within this cluster, consisting of only two events over a period of more than two years, does not seem out of place for background rates of seismicity in the region (Frohlich and Davis 2003).